BruhdaDhruba/Snakeshooter-for-IS1200-/README.md

 * A pic32 board connected to the computer via USB

 Enter the MCB32 environment, navigate to the extracted folder for "Snakeshooter2" and execute the following commands:
+*NOTE: Make sure to read the readme.rtf file in Snakeshooter2 folder before executing the following commands*

 This command is for compiling the code.
 All errors will be displayed here:
 ```